- Zika virus disease is caused by a virus transmitted primarily by Aedes mosquitoes.

 People living in areas where local transmission of Zika virus occurs should also practice safer sex or abstain from sexual activity.
 In addition, people returning from areas where local transmission of Zika virus occurs should adopt safer sexual practices or abstain from sex for at least 8 weeks after their return, even if they don’t have symptoms.
 If men experience Zika virus symptoms they should adopt safer sexual practices or consider abstinence for at least 6 months.
 Those planning a pregnancy should wait at least 8 weeks before trying to conceive if no symptoms of Zika virus infection appear, or 6 months if one or both members of the couple are symptomatic.

 WHO is supporting countries to control Zika virus disease by taking actions outlined in the “Zika Strategic Response Framework":

 - Define and prioritize research into Zika virus disease by convening experts and partners.

 - Enhance surveillance of Zika virus and potential complications.

 - Strengthen capacity in risk communication to engage communities to better understand risks associated with Zika virus.

 - Strengthen the capacity of laboratories to detect the virus.

-- Support health authorities to implement vector control strategies aimed at reducing Aedes mosquito populations such as providing larvicide to treat still water sites that cannot be treated in other ways, such as cleaning, emptying, and covering them.
+- Support health authorities to implement vector control strategies aimed at reducing Aedes mosquito populations.

-- Prepare recommendations for clinical care and follow-up of people with Zika virus, in collaboration with experts and other health agencies.
+- Prepare recommendations for the clinical care and follow-up of people with complications related to Zika virus infection, in collaboration with experts and other health agencies.